intel/llvm/sycl/doc/PluginInterface.md

 ICD-compatible way (e.g. listed in files under /etc/OpenCL/vendors on Linux) or not, and the OpenCL plugin can hook up with both.

-TBD describe the nested OpenCL implementation discovery process performed by the OpenCL plugin
+TBD - describe the nested OpenCL implementation discovery process performed by the OpenCL plugin

 ### Device enumeration by plugins

-TBD
+After the compatible plugins are loaded, the trace will show all available devices from each plugin.
+Similarly, the trace can be extended to show the underlying API calls that each PI plugin call is being directed to.

+TBD - Describe the exact API calls to enable device enumeration feature.

+### Plugin Unloading
+The plugins not chosen to be connected to will be unloaded.

+TBD - Unloading a bound plugin.

 ## PI API Specification